 To find a counsellor or a psychotherapist who can help children or young people visit our Therapist directory.

-Latest updates and information for practitioners working remotely with children and young people
+Latest updates and information for practitioners working remotely or face to face with children and young people

 Cut adrift on a sea of uncertainty, the peculiar position of our year 11 and year 13 children